 Torbay’s marine world is a hidden jewel.
 There are 16 marine sites of national importance, including Saltern Cove; designated as an underwater Local Nature Reserve and the only local underwater Site of Special Scientific Interest.
 At Goodrington Sands our ranger led activities include:

-*Coastal Geography: Explore the geopark by looking at the rocks of Torbay and how erosion affects the coastline, exploring impact on towns
+- Coastal Geography: Explore the geopark by looking at the rocks of Torbay and how climate change is affecting our coastline and coastal towns;

 Cockington has so much to offer visiting groups.
 With a rich heritage and natural history, sessions cover a range of topics with many habitats to explore- woodland, arboretum, meadow, stream; helping to bring your teaching to life!